MG2033/ShuffleNet/README.md

 2. Performing matrix transpose operation on the two dimensions (G, C').
 3. Reshaping the tensor back into (N, H, W, C).

-N: Batch size
+    N: Batch size,
-H: Feature map height
+    H: Feature map height,
-W: Feature map width
+    W: Feature map width,
-C: Number of channels
+    C: Number of channels,
-G: Number of groups
+    G: Number of groups,
     C': Number of channels / Number of groups

     Note that: The number of channels should be divisible by the number of groups.